 Lipedema patients seek surgery in order to alleviate pain, increase mobility, decrease joint stress, and improve their quality of life.
 With advanced stages, there may be extensive co-morbidities present due to the chronic nature of lipedema.
+Early-stage patients, on the other hand, may be very healthy according to normal tests.

 Some health care professionals identify lipedema by the texture of the subcutaneous fat.
 Depending on the stage, lipedema fat can feel like it has grains of sand or rice in it.
 More advanced stages can feel like frozen peas in a bag or even larger nodules.
 Lipomas may be even larger, reportedly up to the size of grapefruit.

-The procedures most often considered for lipedema patients include: WLS (Weight Loss Surgery), liposuction, vein surgery, knee and/or hip replacements, excisions, debulking or lifts, and stem cell treatments.
+The procedures most often considered for lipedema patients include: WLS (Weight Loss Surgery) to treat abdominal obesity, liposuction, vein surgery, knee and/or hip replacements, excisions of fat nodules, debulking/lifts/resections, and stem cell treatments.
 WLS has very limited (if any) effect on lipedematous tissue directly although normal fat and edema can be reduced, and this information must be made known to the patient when they are considering which treatments to pursue.

-It is important to note that anesthesia can be cleared through the lymphatic system and many people in this patient group may have some type of lymphatic dysfunction, whether or not that can be seen in typical lymphatic imaging tests at this time.
+It is important to note that anesthesia can be cleared through the lymphatic system and people in this patient group may have some type of lymphatic dysfunction, whether or not that can be seen in typical lymphatic imaging tests at this time.

 Whenever surgery is considered for lipedema patients, the pre-op routine, surgical technique and post-op care must be very carefully tailored to the patient.

 Some surgeons advise their patients to develop good routines before surgery, especially incorporating healthy eating and exercise habits.

 Many surgeons and clinicians advise that surgeons should go to great lengths to avoid damaging shallow and deep lymphatics and vasculature in this patient group.

 Early liposuction techniques removed a lot of tissue without discriminating what gets removed; newer techniques focus on leaving the vasculature and lymphatic systems intact as much as possible.